-Some links in this post earn me a small commission for qualifying sales and bookings at no cost to you.
-Thank you for the support!
-More details: Read Disclosure & Privacy Policy
+This post may contain affiliate links, which earn me a small commission from bookings or purchases at no extra cost to you.
+Thank you for reading and supporting my blog!
+More info: Read Disclosure & Privacy Policy

 While it’s thrilling to plan a short winter getaway in Europe, it can be tricky to put together the ideal Europe winter packing list.